openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 with both an IPv4 and an IPv6 address assigned to them.

-Neutron tenant networks that are assigned Global Unicast Address (GUA) prefixes and addresses don’t require NAT on the Neutron router external gateway port to access the outside world.
+Neutron tenant networks that are assigned Global Unicast Address (GUA) prefixes and addresses don’t require NAT on the neutron router external gateway port to access the outside world.
 As a consequence of the lack of NAT the external router port doesn’t require a GUA to send and receive to the external networks.
-This implies a GUA IPv6 subnet prefix is not necessarily needed for the Neutron external network.
+This implies a GUA IPv6 subnet prefix is not necessarily needed for the neutron external network.
 By default, a IPv6 LLA associated with the external gateway port can be used for routing purposes.
-To handle this scenario, the implementation of router-gateway-set API in Neutron has been modified so that an IPv6 subnet is not required for the external network that is associated with the Neutron router.
+To handle this scenario, the implementation of router-gateway-set API in neutron has been modified so that an IPv6 subnet is not required for the external network that is associated with the neutron router.
 The LLA address of the upstream router can be learned in two ways.

 #.
 In the absence of an upstream RA support, ``ipv6_gateway`` flag can be set
-   with the external router gateway LLA in the Neutron L3 agent configuration file.
+   with the external router gateway LLA in the neutron L3 agent configuration file.
 This also requires that no subnet is associated with that port.
 #.
 The upstream router can send an RA and the neutron router will
    automatically learn the next-hop LLA, provided again that no subnet is